Bijak

 From the blog.

-Building E-Commerce Apps with Flutter: Features, Cost & Best Practices
+Building E-Commerce Apps with Flutter: Features, Architecture & Best Practices

-A complete guide to building e-commerce and marketplace apps with Flutter, covering essential features, payment integration, architecture best practices, cost breakdown, and real-world experience from the Bijak agricultural marketplace.
+A complete technical guide to building e-commerce and marketplace apps with Flutter: essential features, payment integration, architecture patterns, and lessons from the Bijak agricultural marketplace.

 How I Ship Flutter MVPs in 6 Weeks (Real Timeline from 20+ Projects)

-A week-by-week breakdown of my proven Flutter MVP process — from kickoff to App Store submission in 6 weeks.
-Real deliverables, real trade-offs, real numbers.
+A week-by-week breakdown of a Flutter MVP build — scope lock, architecture, integrations, and store submission in 6 weeks.
+Real deliverables and trade-offs.

 “Yashraj adapts seamlessly to different processes and demonstrates strong problem-solving skills, especially in rapid bug fixing.